-About Log Cabin Republicans of Orange County
+History of Log Cabin Republicans of Orange County

+"The official date of our founding was March 2, 1986, yet that was the culmination of two years of private meetings, parties, discussions, and political efforts by a group of doctors, teachers, businessmen, and lawyers who all knew each other socially.
 LCROC was established on June 12, 1985 with the execution of our original Articles of Incorporation.
-The date of our first official meeting was March 2, 1986, yet that was the culmination of two years of private meetings, parties, discussions, and political efforts by a group of doctors, teachers, businessmen, and lawyers who all knew each other socially.
-Back in the '80s, being openly gay was taboo for members of both political parties.
-Many of our original members felt isolated socially, and were especially derided by some members of the gay community because of their more-conservative world views.